 Here it is in a nutshell:

 - Invest regularly.
 Stash believes in the power of investing regularly.
-Even small amounts add up to a lot over time.
-So even if you can only afford to save $10 a week, do it.
-It’ll pay off in the long-run.
+Even small amounts can add up to a lot over time.
+So even if you can only afford to save $10 a week, consider it.
+It could pay off in the long-run.

-If you’re an investor who shares this same philosophy, you’ll enjoy the extra perks that come with Stash Invest.
+If you’re an investor who shares this same philosophy, you can enjoy the extra perks that come with Stash.

 It also offers fractional shares, so you don’t have to spend all your hard-earned dollars on one share of expensive stock (unless you really want to).

-Invest in the Combat Carbon ETF and support big and small companies that actively work to reduce their carbon footprints.
+Are you eco-friendly?
+You can invest in the Combat Carbon ETF and you can support big and small companies that actively work to reduce their carbon footprints.